Orangestar12/cacobot/README.md

     "owner_id" : "Place your Discord ID here.
 Use .myid to get it with the bot.", "invoker" : "Place the character or line you want to invoke CB commands.
 Base CacoBot's is '.'", "log_request_limit" : 50,
     "pastebin_key" : "Get a Pastebin key from http://pastebin.com/api and put it here.
-We use it to post the tag list to Pastebin."
+We use it to post the tag list to Pastebin.", "games" : [
+        "The Ultimate DOOM",
+        "DOOM II: Hell On Earth"
+    ],
+    "error_messages": [
+        "Oh no!",
+        "How'd you do that?",
+        "Oops..."
+    ],
 }
 ```